-Rapid Response informational meetings for workers are tailored to each layoff or closure, and can include information on unemployment insurance, job search and placement assistance, labor market information, onthe-job training, classroom training, Trade Adjustment Assistance benefits, and referral to basic and remedial education.
-While meetings are normally conducted in person at the worksite or local job center, staff also provided in-depth information by phone, email, and virtually.
-As Alaska's employers pivoted toward recovery from the COVID-19 pandemic, only 15 employers required Rapid Response services, and filed three WARN notices for a total of 356 layoffs during FY 2022.
+Rapid response assistance is tailored to each worksite and dislocation, and may include information on incumbent worker training, unemployment insurance, job search and placement assistance, Trade Adjustment Assistance benefits, labor market information, onthe-job training, classroom training, and referral to basic and remedial education.
+Depending on the demographics of the worker group, partners may present services available through their organizations, language interpreters may be provided as needed, and mental health support may be made available.
+While meetings are normally conducted in person at the worksite or local job center, staff also provide in-depth information by phone, email, and virtually.
+In FY 2023, the program provided Rapid Response services to 15 employers and received one WARN notice, demonstrating a stabilizing job market consistent with the prior year's performance.